 Frankston has a thriving arts and theatre scene with the popular Frankston Arts Centre and several galleries.
 A visit to the McClelland Sculpture Park & Gallery is a great experience.

 The beaches around Frankston are mainly calm and sandy, perfect for swimming, boating and other water activities.
 To the south, the sandy beaches make way for rocky cliffs and headlands.
 Panoramic views can be enjoyed across Port Phillip Bay and north along the beachside suburbs from vantage points such as Olivers Hill.

-In 1857 a short pier was built on the site of the present pier further to the north.
-In 1863, after a petition presented by local residents to the Public Works Department the pier was extended into deeper water.
+In 1857 a short pier was built on the site of the present pier.
+In 1863, after a petition presented by local residence to the Public Works Department the pier was extended into deeper water.